Prevention, Help and Hope

 Jewish Resources for Recovery

-- Jewish Contemplative Practices Workshops teach skills that enable individuals to deepen their experience of their Higher Power and manage stressors with Jewish approaches.
+- Contemplative practices workshops teach skills that enable individuals to deepen their experience of their Higher Power and manage stressors with Jewish approaches

-- Pastoral Counseling with the staff rabbi/chaplain at JCFS Chicago to explore challenges related to Judaism and sobriety.
+- Pastoral Counseling to explore challenges related to Judaism and sobriety

-- Education for clergy and Jewish communal professionals on recognizing at-risk congregants, formulating safe policies regarding alcohol use and creating welcoming communities for families at risk for or in recovery from addiction.
+- Education for clergy and Jewish communal professionals on recognizing individuals at risk for addiction, formulating policies regarding alcohol and marijuana use, and creating safe, welcoming communities for families at risk for or in recovery from addiction

-- Consultation to Jewish organizations around the country that are interested in developing addiction recovery programs in their local communities.
+- Consultation to Jewish organizations interested in developing addiction recovery programs

 Support & Funding

 The Jewish Federation's Fund for Innovation in Health (underwritten by the Michael Reese Health Trust), the Albert and Lucille Delighter and Marcella Winston Foundation, a Supporting Foundation of the Jewish Federation of Metropolitan Chicago, and other generous donors.